Ernest Obitre Gama

-Ernest Obitre Gama (born 1 November 1940) is a former lieutenant colonel in the Uganda People's Defence Force and was the first soldier in Uganda to be appointed minister when Idi Amin appointed him to become his first Minister of Internal Affairs.
-He later was an ambassador for Yoweri Museveni to Japan, Italy, and Sudan.
+Ernest Obitre Gama (born 1 November 1940) is a Ugandan former military officer and diplomat.
+He was the first military officer in Uganda to become a diplomat, and was appointed Minister of Internal Affairs by Idi Amin.
+He later was the Ugandan ambassador to Japan, Italy, and Sudan under Yoweri Museveni.

 Early life

 Ernest Obitre Gama was born into a Lugbara family of farmers in the West Nile sub-region in the Northern Region of Uganda.
 He was born in the village of Olevu, in Maracha Town, in the West Nile sub-region on 15 November in 1940.
 He was orphaned at a young age, and did not attend school until he was 12 years old.

 Education

 Obitre Gama attended local schools in Maracha Town area from 1952 to 1960, when, at the age of 20, he enrolled in Busoga College, a boarding secondary school located at Mwiri Hill in the Jinja District of Uganda.
 He earned his school certificate in 1963.
 His goal was to become a marine engineer and work in Mombasa, Kenya, but his guardians objected and told him to enlist in the Uganda People's Defence Force.